TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 outputPower = error - a*velocity*abs(velocity) - b*velocity
 ```

 The term `b * velocity` acts as a derivative component, since the target is constant and the rate of change of position is `-velocity`.
+See the proof [here](https://github.com/TeamFrozenCodeFTC/Black-Ice-Path-Follower/blob/main/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/quadratic-damping-pid.md#how-does--velocity--derivative-term-in-pid).

 Expanded form:
 ```
 error = target - current
-derivative = -kD * velocity
+derivative = kD * -velocity
-quadraticDamping = -kQ * velocity * abs(velocity)
+quadraticDamping = kQ * -velocity * abs(velocity)
 outputPower = error + derivative + quadraticDamping
 ```
 The combined damping terms `derivative + quadraticDamping` represent the predicted overshoot due to momentum and the robot's braking constraints, and are subtracted from the error to improve control.
-In our code we call `kD`: `kBraking` and `kQ`: `kFriction`
+In our code, we call `kD`: `kBraking` and `kQ`: `kFriction`